How I Found Peace After Being Cheated On & Ending My Marriage

-I am getting a divorce.
-Today would be our 12 year and 11-month anniversary.
+I am getting a divorce, at what would be our 12 year and 11-month anniversary.
 I wonder if I'll ever stop counting.
 When I said "yes" at age 23, I had no idea who I was, what I wanted, or what I was supposed to do.

 I had just immigrated from Germany to America to be with my dream guy.
 I turned off my flirt, and part of my bubbly and blunt personality.
 I devoted myself to being an epic wife.
 And I was really proud of it all.
 We grew into each other, and as a hopeless romantic, I felt so loved, accepted, and safe.
 What I really didn't know consciously, was that I had just jumped from one codependent box into the next.